ml-systems/jsonshredder-py/README.md

 -the syntax is as follows:
       excluding 'nextupdate' at level 1 would be: exclude.Add("nextupdate",1)

+-the pivt function pivots one field into a column

 # example usage:
 -an example of how the 'shred1' config works (with the included NFL Gameday JSON file) is as follows: